How To Track Dreams (And Reframe Nightmares) With A Personal Dream Journal

 How to start and use your journal.

 Intrigued yet?
 You're in luck because dream journaling couldn't be more simple.
-Here's how to start, according to Ellis:
+Here's the step-by-step process for dream journaling, according to Ellis:

 "It's important to write your dreams down as soon as possible after waking up," Ellis says, "because they tend to fade from our memory very quickly."
 She suggests lying very still upon waking up and going over any dreams you can remember a few times before doing anything else.